departmentfortransport/street-manager-docs/docs/onboarding/index.md

 Two weeks’ notice will be required when you would like to move onto PRE-PRODUCTION/PRODUCTION.
 We will also need to ensure that you are paired up with a works promoter and local highway authority (LHA) within your geographical area accordingly.
 {: .govuk-body}

-Important: If you dual-key in EToN and the PRODUCTION, there will be duplicate records in the live system and must be avoided.
+Important: If you dual-key in EToN and the PRODUCTION, there will be duplicate records in the live system which may cause side affects in other services such duplicate works in [roadworks.org](https://roadworks.org).
+If this is necessary you should make other organisations aware so they can prevent this.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">